Appendix D — Pandas tutorial#

 XML#

-The eXtensible Markup Language is another common data format.
+The eXtensible Markup Language format is used by many structured data formats and APIs.

 !head -8 ../datasets/formats/minimal.xml